-Source: Computed by the researchers on the basis of data taken from District Statistical Handbook, Reference Year : 2019 - 20, Land Records Branch of Jashpur District (C.G.).
+Source: Computed by the researchers on the basis of data taken from District Statistical, Handbook, Reference Year : 2019 - 20, Land Records Branch of Jashpur District (C.G.).

 High degree of crop diversification (> 0.45): A high degree of crop diversification is found in the two tehsils of Jashpur district such as Bagicha and Duldula.